 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "When Litigation Is Not the Only Way: Consensus Building and Mediation As Public Interest Lawyering" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 171.
+171.